Research Expertise and Interest

 Research Description

-Dmitry Taubinsky applies insights from behavioral economics to questions about public policy, using a combination of theory, experiments, and observational data.
+Dmitry Taubinsky applies insights from behavioral economics to questions about public policy, using a combination of theory, surveys, experiments, quasi-experiments, observational data.
 He studies topics such as people's (in)attention to not-fully-salient taxes; (mis)understanding of tax incentives such as those present in the income tax code; energy policy for consumers inattentive to the energy costs of durables; optimal "sin taxes" on sugary drinks; the welfare effects of social recognition; financial decision-making by low income populations such as payday loan borrowers; and policies aimed at improving savings decisions.